William H. Gleysteen: Foreign service career

-Ambassador to the Republic of Korea
+Ambassador to South Korea

-Gleysteen was nominated by the Carter administration to serve as the United States Ambassador to the Republic of Korea.
+Gleysteen was nominated by the Carter administration to serve as the United States Ambassador to South Korea.
 He arrived in Seoul in June 1978, and stayed until his retirement in 1981.
 While serving as Ambassador Gleysteen had to contend with several important events which deeply affected the bilateral relationship.

-The Koreagate scandal erupted during the 1976 U.S. elections when it came out that members of Congress had accepted bribes from South Korean agents in return for favorable treatment of Korean interests.
+The Koreagate scandal erupted during the 1976 U.S. elections when it came out that members of Congress had accepted bribes from South Korean agents in return for favorable treatment of South Korean interests.
 This issue was still being investigated when Gleysteen arrived in Seoul in 1978.
-One of Gleysteen's first tasks as Ambassador was to convey a request from House Speaker Tip O’Neill, which would give two House members access to former Korean ambassador to the United States Kim Dong-jo and alleged Korean agent Park Tong-sun.
+One of Gleysteen's first tasks as Ambassador was to convey a request from House Speaker Tip O’Neill, which would give two House members access to former South Korean ambassador to the United States Kim Dong-jo and alleged South Korean agent Park Tong-sun.
 The furor died down several months later following the 1978 U.S. elections.

 Another issue during Gleysteen's tenure as Ambassador was President Carter's proposed withdrawal of U.S. troops from the Korean Peninsula.
 Then-governor Carter had criticized South Korea's human rights record during his presidential campaign, and after assuming the presidency in January 1977, he directed that plans for a full withdrawal be drawn up.
 Gleysteen opposed the withdrawal and persuaded President Carter to reconsider the policy in a famous exchange in the President's limousine during a 1979 presidential visit to Seoul.